Fenturi's mental health poll

 Whilst there is a cost associated, the bigger cost is that of a moral one.
 Organisations need to adequately support their staff.
 Moving from showing concern to addressing the issue at hand.

 Talk to Fenturi today about creating a bespoke digital training course, to help engage and educate your employees about the issues raised in this report.
-It will be tailored to your exact specific objectives, and easily delivered to them wherever they are working from, via whatever digital platform you choose.
+The learning can be tailored to your exact specific objectives, and easily delivered to them wherever they are working from, via whatever digital platform you choose.
+To speak to us directly, you can call on 0117 440 1000, email at firstname.lastname@example.org or fill in the contact form below.